I was born on a farm cradled by mountains in the Aliwal North district of the Eastern Cape.

 Hanlie Kotze my sister is a well-established artist.
 My brother Floris Kotze and his wife are the owners of the respected Kotze Art gallery in Bloemfontein.

 I received my art diploma from the Free State Technicon in 1990, majoring in sculpture.
-After my studies I were always in some or other way engaged with art.
+After my studies, I was always in some or other way engaged with art.

 I have been balancing the act of being an artist and a mom of three beautiful daughters.

-I am full-time artist since 2002, however it is only in recent years that I struck out in a fresh direction; moving beyond my usual boundaries.
+I am a full-time artist since 2002, however, it is only in recent years that I struck out in a fresh direction; moving beyond my usual boundaries.